goldbuck/goldbuck/README.md

 - 20 seconds block targets
 - 3 confirmations to confirm transaction
 - just one minute to confirm transaction
-- ~12 500 000 total coins, out of coins approximately in 5 years¨
+- ~12 240 650 total coins, out of coins approximately in 5 years
 - 4 coins per block
 - subsidy halves every 1 576 800 blocks = approximately every 1 year
 ¨- difficulty retarget every 1080 blocks = every 6 hours, 4x per day
-- extra coin reward on the end of the coin mining, last 4 blocks give a special 69837.75 GBC reward to keep miners mining
+- extra coin reward on the end of the coin mining, last 4 blocks give a special 50 000 GBC reward as a motivation to keep miners mining
-- with this special end of mining blocks the total number of coins is 12 500 000 For more information, as well as an immediately useable, binary version of the GoldBuck client sofware, see http://www.goldbuck.org.
+For more information, as well as an immediately useable, binary version of the GoldBuck client sofware, see http://www.goldbuck.org.

 License